John Glover (actor): Career

-He appeared in the role of Max Brodsky, an inmate in concentration camps and later a fighter for Israel's independence, in Ian Sharp's 1989 TV miniseries Twist of Fate (also known as Pursuit).
-That same year, he played a hard-driving, low-on-morals district sales manager in HBO's Traveling Man.
+Glover appeared in the role of Max Brodsky, an inmate in concentration camps and later a fighter for Israel's independence, in Ian Sharp's 1989 TV miniseries Twist of Fate (also known as Pursuit).
+That same year, he played a hard-driving immoral district sales manager in HBO's Traveling Man.
 He also received a 1994 Emmy nomination for Outstanding Guest Actor in a Comedy Series for his appearance in Frasier.

-Glover is perhaps best known for his role as Lionel Luthor on Smallville from 2001 to 2008 where he first appeared as a guest actor in the show's first season and then appeared as a full cast member from seasons two to seven.
+Glover played Lionel Luthor on Smallville from 2001 to 2008, where he performed as a guest actor in the show's first season and then appeared as a full cast member from seasons two to seven.
 He later returned in 2010 and 2011 for the tenth and final season as a parallel universe version of the character.

-He had a small appearance in the Woody Allen film Annie Hall (1977) in a flashback in which he tells the title character, "Touch my heart.
+Glover had a small role in the Woody Allen film Annie Hall (1977) in a flashback in which he tells the title character, "Touch my heart.
 With your foot."
 He had a recurring role in Law & Order: Criminal Intent as Declan Gage, an old friend and mentor to Detective Robert Goren.
-On ABC's Brothers & Sisters he played Henry (the boyfriend of Saul Holden) in 2009.
+On ABC's Brothers & Sisters Glover played Henry, the boyfriend of Saul Holden, in 2009.
 In Heroes he had a brief appearance as Samson Gray, the father of Sylar.

-He had made notable appearances on stage, winning a Tony Award for Featured Actor in a Play for his dual roles in the Broadway play Love!
+Glover had made notable appearances on stage, winning a Tony Award for Featured Actor in a Play for his dual roles in the Broadway play Love!
 Valour!
 Compassion!, which he reprised in the film version.
 In 2004, he performed with the Philadelphia Theatre Company staging of Edward Albee's The Goat, or Who Is Sylvia?